Glenn Harris

 We are gathering just two days after the most contentious election season in decades.
 Both major parties showed their deep splinters, Trumpism became the new normal and all the politicians were forced to deal with issues that communities of color raised to national prominence.
 In this closing plenary, leaders will speak to the challenges of governance before us, and how the racial justice movement can position ourselves to make the most of the next four years.

-Speakers: Marisa Franco, Glenn Harris, Pramila Jayapal, Van Jones, Rinku Sen, Kara Denise Brewer Boyd, Linda SarsourAn effective, inclusive democracy?
+Speakers: Marisa Franco, Glenn Harris, Pramila Jayapal, Van Jones, Rinku Sen, MS, Kara Denise Brewer Boyd, Linda SarsourAn effective, inclusive democracy?
 Launching a Racial Equity Initiative in Your City

 This session will provide an introduction to the role, responsibilities and opportunities for government to advance racial equity.
 It will highlight national best practices that normalize racial equity as a key value, operationalize racial equity via new policies and practices, and organize, both internally and in partnership with other institutions and the community.
 Across the country, we know that race predicts how well one will fare across all indicators for success, including housing, transportation, health, education, criminal justice, jobs, and the environment.
 We also know that actions of government created and have maintained racial inequities.
 To advance racial equity, the fundamental transformation of government is necessary.